wgbrown/PBILearningResources/PBI Analysts/PBI end users.md

 * A understanding of Basic DAX (the calculation language of Power BI) will help add analtical value to the reports.
 [Dax](https://github.com/wgbrown/PBILearningResources/blob/main/Dax/Intro%20To%20Dax.md)

-* Visual design is an artform but this will help you create engaging and intelligence reports
+* Visual design is an artform but this will help you create engaging and intelligence reports [Design resources](https://github.com/wgbrown/PBILearningResources/blob/main/VisualDesign/Visual%20Design%20basics.md)